-The Pawscout Smart Tag attaches to any collar and locates your cat within a 200-foot radius of any phone or tablet with the Pawscout app.
+Size of a silver dollar, the Pawscout Smart Tag attaches to any collar and locates your cat within a 300-foot radius of any phone or tablet with the Pawscout app.
 This means that you can put your pet on a virtual leash and receive alerts if it strays.
 The tracker was developed in partnership with the SFSPCA to introduce a community-supported way to find lost pets and reunite them with their owners.

 You can invite friends, family, neighbors, dog walkers and pet sitters to install the free app to help protect your pet.
 If the worst happens and your pet goes missing, send out a digital “lost cat” flyer to all the animal lovers in your area and have the community searching for your pet at a moment’s notice.

-The inexpensive device also offers a complete pet profile and a lifetime of protection for a one-time purchase.
+The inexpensive device comes with no on-going monthly fees.
+It offers a complete pet profile and a lifetime of protection for a one-time purchase.
 This is more convenient than microchip information which can get out of date, plus reading a microchip requires a trip to the vet.